 This also implies that each of the headers h1 through hn contained in a header union are also initially invalid.
 Unlike headers, a union cannot be initialized.
 However, the validity of a header union can be updated by assigning a valid header to one of its elements:

-''' U u;

-H1 my_h1 = { 8w0 }; // my_h1 is valid

-u.h1 = my_h1; // u and u.h1 are both valid '''
+U u; H1 my_h1 = { 8w0 }; // my_h1 is valid u.h1 = my_h1; // u and u.h1 are both valid or set their validity bits directly.

 We can also assign a list to an element of a header union,